SplatDem/Soomer/README.md

 ```

 #### And again!
-This program uses ZwlrScreencopy Manager, which is implemented only in wlroots.
+This program uses ZwlrScreencopy Manager, which is not implemented everywhere.
 ![protocol](protocol.jpg)
 Image from https://wayland.app/protocols/wlr-screencopy-unstable-v1